 Auto insurance requirements vary by state, but usually includes these coverages:

-Personal injury protection: Some states require this coverage and it is optional in others.
-It pays you or your passengers for medical treatment resulting from a crash, regardless of who may have been at fault, and is also known as no-fault coverage.
-It may also pay for lost earnings, replacement of services and funeral expenses.
+Personal injury protection: Some states require this coverage, and it is optional in others.
+Pays you or your passengers for medical treatment resulting from a crash, and is also part of the no-fault coverage.
+It may also pay for lost earnings, replacement of services, and funeral expenses.
 State law usually sets minimum amounts.

 Collision: This pays for damage to your car caused by a crash.

-Comprehensive: This covers your car for theft and damaged by causes other than collision, including fire, wind, flood or vandalism.
+Comprehensive: This covers your car for theft and damage by causes other than collision, including fire, wind, flood, or vandalism.

-Uninsured motorist: This pays damages when an insured person is injured in a crash caused by another person who does not have liability insurance or by a person who cannot be identified (usually a hit-and-run driver).
+Uninsured motorist: This pays damages when an insured person gets an injury in a crash caused by another person who does not have liability insurance or by a person a hit-and-run driver.

 Underinsured motorist: This pays damages when a person has an injury from a crash caused by another person who does not have enough liability insurance to cover the full amount of the losses.